gnuton/asuswrt-merlin.ng/README.md

 6. run $MERLIN_SRC/tools/tools/copy-prebuilt
 7. git commit just the modified files belonging to DSL-AC68U
 8. build and test it

+## Where can I get support for this build
+Mail me or follow https://www.snbforums.com/threads/finally-got-merlin-fw-to-work-on-dsl-ac68u.48702/

 ## Big thanks
 - to Asus for the GPL releases